Situation in Sudan

 Exceptions: None

 Comments: When scanning your Birth, Marriage, Divorce, or Death Certificates, make sure to include scans of the front and back of your civil documents, even if the back is blank.
-This is to ensure that the information on the back is submitted
+This ensures that the information on the back is submitted.

-• Under the new law No. 25 of 1992, divorce is now legal in Colombia for both civil and Catholic marriages.
+Divorce is legal in Colombia for both civil and Catholic marriages.

-• The U.S. Embassy in Bogotá requires only the certified Divorce Decree/Annulment.
-The birth or marriage certificate with the divorce annotation is not required.
+The U.S. Embassy in Bogotá requires the certified Divorce Decree/Annulment.
+The birth or marriage certificate with the divorce annotation cannot replace the certified divorce.

 Available